Echolyy-dreamer/BedrockAgentCore/README.md

 ---

 ## 🌍 Background: Scenario Context

-The experiment simulates a **DynamoDB throttling fault** in a Lambda function to evaluate an AIOps-driven **Root Cause Analysis (RCA)** pipeline built with AWS **Bedrock AgentCore**.
+The experiment simulates a **DynamoDB throttling fault** within a Lambda function to evaluate an AIOps-driven **Root Cause Analysis (RCA)** pipeline built with AWS **Bedrock AgentCore**.

+**The Challenge:** Traditional dashboards show API Gateway 5XX errors, but Lambda metrics might appear "Green" from a high-level view.
+The Agentic workflow is expected to correlate Logs, Traces, and CloudTrail events.
+However, I observed that identical input scenarios occasionally lead to inconsistent results, highlighting critical "Logic Drift" in the reasoning chain.

 ---

 ## 🔍 Investigation: Black-Box Reverse Inference
 Operating in a restricted environment where the internal code of containerized agents was inaccessible, I performed a **Differential Analysis** between successful (2025-12-22) and failed (2025-12-20) sessions.
-My findings highlight three critical bottlenecks in current agent architectures:

 ### 1. Evidence Contamination & Attention Bias
 * **The Issue**: Textual density in upstream findings creates a "Contextual Bias" that misleads the Orchestrator.
-* **Observation**: In the failure case, the findings from `Task-2 (TraceAgent)` were heavily weighted towards "API Gateway Integration" and "Timeouts."
-* **The Logic Drift**: The Brain Agent (Orchestrator) exhibited a **textual bias**, prioritizing the high-frequency keywords in Task-2's summary over the explicit "DynamoDB Throttling" error logs in Task-1.
+* **The Logic Drift**: In the failure case, `Task-2 (TraceAgent)` emphasized "API Gateway Integration" and "Timeouts."
+The Orchestrator exhibited a **textual bias**, prioritizing these high-frequency keywords over the explicit "DynamoDB Throttling" error logs in Task-1.
 This led to the extraction of the wrong `resource_id`.

 ### 2. Execution Layer "Over-Obedience"
-* **The Issue**: Downstream agents are often designed as deterministic executors, lacking the autonomy to cross-check or "challenge" upstream instructions.
+* **The Issue**: Downstream agents act as deterministic executors, lacking the autonomy to "challenge" upstream instructions.
 * **Observation**: Once the Orchestrator routed the wrong Resource ID to `Task-3 (ChangeDetection)`, the agent was effectively "blinded."
-It strictly followed the erroneous instruction to audit the API Gateway, missing the actual configuration changes in the Lambda function.
+It strictly followed the instruction to audit the API Gateway, missing the actual configuration changes in the Lambda function.

 ### 3. The "Shallow Verification" Trap (Logic Closure Gap)
 * **The Issue**: Agents often stop at "Event Detection" without performing "Impact Validation."
-* **Observation**: In the session where Task-3 correctly identified an `UpdateFunctionConfiguration` event, the CloudTrail log showed an empty `environment` parameter in the `requestParameters` (see logs).
+* **Observation**: Task-3 identified an `UpdateFunctionConfiguration` event, but the CloudTrail log showed an empty `environment` parameter.
+The agent reported the event without fetching the **"State Diff"** (e.g., via `GetFunction`), leaving the evidence chain incomplete and failing to confirm causality.

-* **The Failure**: The agent reported the event but failed to achieve **Logic Closure**.
-It did not trigger a follow-up query (e.g., `GetFunction`) to verify *what* specific configuration was changed, leaving the evidence chain incomplete.
+### 4. The "Dead-End" Effect: Why Prompting Isn't Enough
+* **The Fatal Flaw**: A critical break in sequential agent design.
+In the failed session, even though the **Final RCA Prompt** was instructed to **"Prioritize Logs over Traces,"** it was forced to fail.
+* **The Insight**: Because the upstream chain had already "starved" the context of correct evidence (by misdirecting Task-3), the final decision-maker had no facts to work with. **Workflow Engineering is superior to Prompt Engineering**—you cannot reason your way out of a broken evidence chain.

 ---